 I worked for six weeks at Bristol-Myers Squibb, investigating several different methods of making up solutions called 'biorelevant media'.
 These solutions give a good indication of how well a tablet will dissolve in the body, an important part of the development process.
 The different methods vary in ease, potential for hazard and cost.
 My project was to find out which of these methods of making up the media would be the best for Bristol-Myers Squibb to use in the future.
 I made up several batches of the media and performed dissolutions (dissolving a tablet in the medium) on each to determine which was best.
 I still had a little time at the end of my project, though, in which I found out the "shelf life" of the media which I suggested to Bristol-Myers Squibb.
 They are, in fact, still using those media now.

-What are your longer term plans and how did your bursary experience affect these plans?
+What are your longer term plans and how did your placement experience affect these plans?

 What was it like exhibiting at the Big Bang?